 - there is a causal link between the injury and the subsidised imports, and

 - the imposition of measures is not against the Community interest, then the Commission may impose provisional countervailing measures i.e. a temporary security or bond on the imports concerned, provided it acts within 9 months of launching the investigation.

-If definitive measures are warranted, they must be imposed by the Council of the EU within 13 months.
+If definitive measures are warranted, they must be imposed by the Commission within 13 months.
 Definitive measures are normally applicable for five years.

 A countervailing measure – usually in the form of a duty – is applied to counteract the injurious effects of subsidised imports on the EU market and restore fair competition.
 It can be a percentage of the price of the goods, a fixed amount per unit or a minimum import price as the goods enter the EU.
 The duty is paid by the importer and collected by the customs authorities of the EU country concerned. (see monitoring)